-The quickest and easiest way is through the MyAccount reset tool available.
+The quickest and easiest way is through the MyAccount password reset tool available through the UCD web site.
 Go to:

 Enter the requested information and follow the on-screen instructions.